 Albert Chatfield, an 86-year-old black man suffering from dementia, was tasered in 2017 by South Carolina police who did not want him to wander into traffic and get hit by a car.

 Like other police brutality interactions, implicit bias and racial profiling can impact how officers conduct wellness checks.
 Implicit bias can affect how officers react to perceived threats, even when none exist.
-If you’ve been a victim of police brutality during a wellness check, you can reach out to a police brutality lawyer to discuss your legal options.

 Can You Call Someone Other Than the Police for a Welfare Check?